Kevin7598/Programming_and_Elementary_Data_Structures_Projects/README.md

-5 projects for VE280 FA22
+# 5 projects for the course VE280 (Programming & Elementary Data Structures)
+For reference only.